2KAbhishek/nerdy.nvim/README.md

 </div>

-Do you like [Nerd fonts](https://github.com/ryanoasis/nerd-fonts) too? but don't like going over to [their site](https://www.nerdfonts.com/cheat-sheet) just to fetch a glyph for your pretty terminal?
+Do you like [Nerd fonts](https://github.com/ryanoasis/nerd-fonts)? but don't like going over to [their site](https://www.nerdfonts.com/cheat-sheet) just to fetch a glyph for your pretty terminal?

 Well, me too!